Let's connect on social media:

 It costs $9 for 60 mins of dolphin viewing in the dry season, and 90 in the wet season.
 The best time to view the dolphins is early morning or late afternoon in the dry season.
 You hop in a large, motorized boat and head out 10 mins into the center of the Mekong River.

 Mostly, they just come up for breath.
 You will probably hear them before you see them.
 The experience is incredible.
-They travel in pods of about 2 or 3, and it is always fun seeing where they come up, wait, and then being surprised a few moments later when they have swam behind you or over to another boat.
+They travel in pods of about 2 or 3, and it is always fun seeing where they come up, wait, and then being surprised a few moments later when they have swam behind you, or under the boat.
 Even as a non-ecologist, non-dolphin fanatic, it was well worth the trip to see these rare dolphins in their natural habitat.

 THE SAD TRUTH: